Last Updated on January 17, 2025

-Lord Shiva, the destroyer, is worshipped not only in India but in abroad as well.
-Lovingly named as ‘Bholenath’, he plays a focal role in forming the foundation of belief and religion of the culture in India.
-The entire land of India is dotted with innumerable big and small temples that are dedicated to Lord Shiva and these remain thronged by Shaivites and believers no matter what the season is.
+Lord Shiva, the destroyer, is worshipped not only in India but abroad as well.
+Lovingly named ‘Bholenath’, he plays a focal role in forming the foundation of belief and religion in the culture of India.
+The entire land of India is dotted with innumerable big and small temples dedicated to Lord Shiva, and these remain thronged by Shaivites and believers no matter what the season is.

-If you are planning on indulging in a spiritual experience then given below are some of the most popular and highly revered temples that are dedicated to Lord Shiva and should definitely be on your bucket list:
+If you are planning on indulging in a spiritual experience, then given below are some of the most popular and highly revered temples dedicated to Lord Shiva that should definitely be on your bucket list:

-Kedarnath Dham is a stunning representation of ancient religion of India which still persists to present day.
-Established by the great 8th century sage and philosopher Adi Shankaracharya the history of Kedarnath dates to ages ago to the time when the Pandavas were on their journey to heaven and had created the temple to honor the glories of Lord Shiva.
-The temple is a mark of deep-rooted spirituality in India and is visited by thousands and lakhs of devotes each year when the temple opens its doors for public Darshan during the holy eve of Akshay Tritiya in May.
+Kedarnath Dham is a stunning representation of the ancient religion of India, which still persists to the present day.
+Established by the great 8th-century sage and philosopher Adi Shankaracharya, the history of Kedarnath dates back to the time when the Pandavas were on their journey to heaven and had created the temple to honor the glories of Lord Shiva.
+The temple is a mark of deep-rooted spirituality in India and is visited by thousands of devotees each year when it opens its doors for public Darshan during the holy eve of Akshay Tritiya in May.

 Best Time to Visit – May to June and September to November